-India prepares to execute four men convicted in 2012 Delhi rape and murder case
+India executes four men convicted in 2012 Delhi rape and murder case

 Kamla Bhasin, a Delhi-based feminist activist, said the focus should be on preventive measures instead of punishment.
 “They are all coming from our homes,” she said.

 The 2012 rape that spurred India into action stood out for its grisly nature.

-On a cold December night, Jyoti Singh, known in India as “Nirbhaya” or “fearless,” and a male friend, boarded a private bus on their way home after watching a movie.
+On a cold December night, Jyoti Singh, known in India as "Nirbhaya" or "fearless," and a male friend, boarded a private bus on their way home after watching a movie.

 Six men were on board, drunk and cruising the city.
 They beat Singh’s male friend and dragged her to the back of the bus.
 The men took turns raping her and one ruptured her intestines with a metal rod.
-Then they dumped her body by the roadside.
+Then they dumped her by the roadside.
 Two weeks later, Singh died at a hospital in Singapore where she had been flown for treatment.

 The next year, four of the accused were sentenced to death after a nine-month trial.
 (One juvenile accused was tried separately, and the sixth accused committed suicide in jail).
 The judge wrote that the crime had “shocked the collective conscience” and deserved “exemplary punishment.”

 It took more than six years for various appeals to wind their way through the system.
-The convicts’ lawyers argued that all possible legal challenges should be exhausted, but Singh’s parents have decried what they call delay tactics.
+The convicts’ lawyers argued that all possible legal challenges should be exhausted, but Singh’s parents decried what they call delaying tactics.

-The executions of four men — Akshay Thakur, Pawan Gupta, Vinay Sharma and Mukesh Singh — are also reigniting a debate over whether capital punishment deters such crimes.
+The executions of the four men — Akshay Thakur, Pawan Gupta, Vinay Sharma and Mukesh Singh — have also reignited a debate over whether capital punishment deters such crimes.
 The hangings are the first in a rape-and-murder case since 2004.

 Last year, the Indian government also instituted the death penalty for those convicted of raping children under the age of 12.